christ12938/COMP-2511-LOOPMANIA/assumptions.md

 Battle will be turn-based.
-Character attacks before allied soldiers in order of top to bottom.
-Enemies will attack a random opponent each turn via an even uniform distribution.
-Enemies will spawn randomly via an even uniform distribution, amount of spawn enemies will be relative to path size.
+Slug will spawn randomly via an even uniform distribution, amount of spawn slugs will be relative to path size.
 Enemies can exist on the same tile as a building.
 A tile can only hold one building.
 A potion can be consumed by pressing the "H" key.